GuanceCloud/datakit/internal/export/doc/en/inputs/prom_remote_write.md

 ### Add, Ignore and Rename Tags {#tag-ops}

-You can label the collected metrics by configuring `tags`, as follows:
+We can label the collected metrics by configuring `tags`, as follows:

 ```toml
   ## custom tags